What Is a Grounded Conductor? The Neutral Wire Explained

 The Grounding and Bonding Connection: NEC 250 Explained

-The relationship between the grounded conductor and the grounding system is defined in article 250 of the National Electrical Code.
+The relationship between the grounded conductor and the grounding system is defined in Article 250.
 At the service disconnect (and only at the service disconnect for a non-separately derived system), the grounded conductor is bonded to the enclosure and the equipment grounding system.
 This connection is made via a main bonding jumper or, in some equipment, a system bonding jumper.

 This bond connects the neutral bus bar to the grounding bus bar, establishing a single point of connection to the earth via the grounding electrode conductor.
 This single bond is critical.
 If neutrals and grounds are bonded elsewhere downstream, it can create objectionable current, where neutral return current can flow on the EGCs and metal piping.
-This violates NEC 250.6.
-On the line side of the service disconnect, a supply side bonding jumper may be required to bond metallic conduits or equipment.
+That condition is addressed by the NEC’s rules on objectionable current and must be avoided.
+On the line side of the service disconnect, a supply-side bonding jumper may be required to bond metallic conduits or equipment where allowed by the code.

 Key Considerations for Grounded Conductors